awolde/coding-challenge/README.md

 This is a minimal setup, config files are hard coded and stored in `files/default` directories of the above two cookbooks.
 They can be changed to template files if the need arises.

+All the config examples are taken from https://pawelurbanek.com/elk-nginx-logs-setup

 ## Usage
 Reload the nginx page a couple of times to generate logs which will be sent to logstash.
 Use curl or siege to generate traffic.
 ```